anonymoose2/reproducible-research_homework/README.md

 **b)** What transformation can you use to fit a linear model to the data?
 Apply the transformation.
 (3 points)

 There are multiple ways to transform data, but I will use a log transformation, which is in line with what the researchers did in the original paper.
-Log transforming this data helps to deal with the exponential value of a (alpha) in the equation
+Log transforming this data helps to deal with the exponential value of a (alpha) in the equation.
+Copied below is the code I used for this:

+data$log.Virion.volume..nm.nm.nm. <- log(data$Virion.volume..nm.nm.nm.)
+data$log.Genome.length..kb. <- log(data$Genome.length..kb.)

+This means that LnL can be plotted against LnV, from the equation V=BL^a

+I fitted the linear model as so:

+model <- lm(log.Virion.volume..nm.nm.nm. ~ log.Genome.length..kb., data = data)
+summary(model)

 **c)** Find the exponent ($\alpha$) and scaling factor ($\beta$) of the allometric law for dsDNA viruses and write the p-values from the model you obtained, are they statistically significant?
 Compare the values you found to those shown in **Table 2** of the paper, did you find the same values?
 (10 points)

-#betagrade
-low p values show how the model is a good fit
+low p values show how the model is a good fit.
+The p values for both 𝛼 and β, are low (2.28e-10 and 6.44e-10 respectively), which is statistically singificant.
 Why is this significant.
 Similar to the values obtained in the original paper

 **d)** Write the code to reproduce the figure shown below.
 (10 points)